o-gs/dji-firmware-tools/README.md

 # Tools

+The tools can be divided into two categories:

+* Hardware-independent tools - Those for which you do not need to have any DJI product to use.
+You just need an input file they use, like DJI Firmware Package or DAT Log file.

+* Product Communication tools - You need to connect your drone to a PC in order to use these tools in any meaningful way.
+Currently the tools use serial interface (UART).

 Below the specific tools are described in short.
 Running them without parameters will give you details on supported commands in each of them.